Self-Evolving Recommendation System: End-To-End Autonomous Model Optimization With LLM Agents: Deployment and Results

 \subsection{Experimental Setup}

 We evaluate the efficacy of our framework in two stages, aligning with the dual-agent methodology we established.
-The first stage is offline validation via the Inner Loop, showing that LLM agents are capable of finding candidates that minimize loss or exhibit high correlation with key signals.
-The second stage is online A/B experimentation via the Outer Loop, showing that candidates reaching this stage significantly improving north star metrics.
-The underlying production model is an RL fine-tuning model based on a deep neural network to optimize video ranking on YouTube's video watch page, with training typically requiring $\Theta(hours)$.
+The first stage is offline validation via the Fast Loop, showing that LLM agents are capable of finding candidates that minimize loss or exhibit high correlation with key signals.
+The second stage is online A/B experimentation via the Slow Loop, showing that candidates reaching this stage significantly improve north star metrics.
+The underlying production model is an RL model based on a deep neural network to optimize video ranking on YouTube's video watch page, with training typically requiring $\Theta(hours)$.
+Final performance is judged against a hierarchy of north star business metrics $\mathcal{M}$.

-\begin{itemize} \item \textbf{Offline Validation (Inner Loop)} The Offline Agent utilizes proxy signals to filter the potential candidates.
-For Optimizer and Architecture tasks, it trains hundreds of candidate models asynchronously, filtering by validation loss $\mathcal{L}_{\text{proxy}}$.
-For Reward tasks, it executes analytical queries over training logs, filtering by feature-label correlation computed from the queries. \item \textbf{Online A/B Testing (Outer Loop)} Surviving candidates are promoted to the Online Agent, which orchestrates live A/B tests on a slice of YouTube production traffic. \item \textbf{Success Metrics} Final performance is judged against a hierarchy of north star business metrics $\mathcal{M}$. \end{itemize}
+A summary of the impact achieved by our autonomous agents is presented in Table~\ref{tab:online_summary}, with detailed discussion provided in Section~\ref{sec:loss_tasks} and Section~\ref{sec:reward_tasks}.
+To contextualize these gains, we analyzed all launches on our surface from the past 6 months.
+On average, the improvements generated by the agentic system outperformed \textbf{64\%} of launches generated using the traditional, manual approach for the YouTube-level metric and \textbf{73\%} for the surface-level metric.

-\subsection{Evaluation of the Optimizer and Architecture Tasks: Loss Optimization}
+\subsection{Evaluation of the Optimizer and Architecture Components: Loss Optimization}

-The first phase of deployment focused on improving the optimizer and architecture, which both seek to minimize offline proxy loss $\mathcal{L}_{\text{proxy}}$.
-The Offline Agent identified the below refinements, which yielded significant improvements and outperformed established human-designed baselines when promoted to the live environment (Table~\ref{tab:online_summary}).
+The first phase of deployment focused on improving the optimizer and architecture, which both seek to minimize offline loss $\mathcal{L}_{\text{proxy}}$.
+The Offline Agent proposed the below refinements, which yielded significant improvements when promoted to the live environment.